-Believe it or not, finding a great gaming mouse pad can help with this.
-Whether you’re looking for a small, soft pad to just fit your mouse, or something large to stretch out across the expanse of your desk, there’s something out there for everyone.
-Without further ado, here are the best gaming mouse pads.
+And regardless what exactly you're looking for, mousepads are usually pretty consistent.
+So, whether you’re looking for a small, soft pad to just fit your mouse, or something large to stretch out across the expanse of your desk, there’s something out there for everyone.
+Let me stop wasting your time and get right into the best gaming mouse pads.

 What are the best gaming mouse pads